AI Service Authority

 4. Classification boundary note — A brief notation explaining why a service falls within a given category rather than an adjacent one, particularly where categories overlap (e.g., distinguishing "AI API Services" from "AI Platform Services").

 A meaningful contrast exists between AI platform services and AI API services.
 Platform services provide end-to-end infrastructure for model development, training, and deployment — exemplified by categories such as cloud ML platforms.
 API services, by contrast, expose pre-trained model capabilities through a programmatic interface without granting the caller access to underlying model architecture or training infrastructure.
 This distinction affects procurement scope, data governance obligations, and vendor lock-in risk profiles.
-Listings explicitly note which category applies rather than leaving the boundary implicit.
+Providers explicitly note which category applies rather than leaving the boundary implicit.

-Purpose of This Directory
+Purpose of This Provider Network

-The directory exists to address a specific structural gap: the technology services sector — particularly the AI services segment — lacks a stable, classification-driven reference index that is independent of vendor marketing, paid placement, or analyst firm subscription paywalls.
+The provider network exists to address a specific structural gap: the technology services sector — particularly the AI services segment — lacks a stable, classification-driven reference index that is independent of vendor marketing, paid placement, or analyst firm subscription paywalls.
 As AI service categories have multiplied since the broad commercial availability of large language model APIs, the absence of neutral classification infrastructure has made comparative research and procurement scoping unnecessarily difficult for technology teams, policy researchers, and procurement officers.

-The directory applies a classification framework grounded in publicly available standards.
+The provider network applies a classification framework grounded in publicly available standards.
 NIST's cloud computing definition framework (SP 800-145) and the AI RMF (NIST AI 100-1) provide the definitional anchors for service model categories and risk-relevant distinctions.
 The FTC's published guidance on AI and automated decision systems informs the boundary between general software services and AI-specific service categories that carry heightened accountability considerations.

-This site is part of the Authority Industries network.
+This site is part of the Professional Services Authority network.

 📜 1 regulatory citation referenced · 🔍 Monitored by ANA Regulatory Watch · View update log